OpenGovIntelligence/data-cube-builder/README.md

 	$cd ogi-cubebuilder/src/main/resources/

-	$nano config.properties (add fuseki port of your choice)
+	$nano config.properties (add fuseki port of your choice) // to be deleted when json cube API works

 ## Download tarql service as library